Forest School and Outdoor Learning

-Everyday is an adventure in forest school.
+Everyday is an adventure.

 At St Michael’s we have extensive grounds to explore including a woodland area, large field, pond area and an outdoor roofed classroom.
 This ensures all children have the opportunity to go outdoors and learn in different areas to develop different skills.